Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 DC Actuators

-DC actuators are devices that produce linear motion through conversion of electrical direct current (DC) energy to mechanical energy.
-DC energy is one of the two main types of energy flow, the other being alternating current (AC) energy.
-DC is the unidirectional flow of electricity, while AC oscillates electrical flow backwards and forwards at specific frequencies.
-A much simple source of energy, DC is used in mostly low-voltage applications and can be obtained from an AC current or changed into an AC current through the use of either an inverter or a motor-generator set.
+DC actuators create linear motion by converting electrical direct current (DC) energy into mechanical energy.
+DC energy is one of the two primary types of electrical energy flow, the other being alternating current (AC) energy.
+Unlike AC, which oscillates electrical flow back and forth at specific frequencies, DC provides a unidirectional flow of electricity.
+DC is a simpler energy source, commonly used in low-voltage applications, and can be derived from AC sources or converted into AC through an inverter or motor-generator set.

 The main parts of DC actuators are a DC motor, a screw rod and a housing, made from metals such as aluminum, zinc or steel.
 The DC motor can be brushed or brushless.
 A brushed DC motor consists of a permanent magnet stator and a wound iron-core armature, as well as a commutator with mechanical brushes.
 While the brushes serve to connect the power source to the armature, or a rotating coil that induces voltage from motion through a magnetic field, the brushes also cause decreased service life due to wear and tear.